-It should be noted that infringements of rules 5.1.7 - 5.1.12 may instead be punished with only a free throw.
-The referee shall judge whether to call a time-penalty or just a free throw, based on, among other things; potential or real harm inflicted, intention, repetitiveness, possible gain and the general development and the mood in the game.
+A time penalty may be awarded by a referee for infringements of any rule.
+The referee shall judge whether to call a time-penalty or just a free throw, based on, among other things; potential or real harm inflicted, intention, repetitiveness, possible gain and the general development and the mood in the match.